Barclays Maintains Revolve Group Inc - (RVLV) Underweight Recommendation

 What is the Fund Sentiment?

-There are 432 funds or institutions reporting positions in Revolve Group Inc -.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to RVLV is 0.17%, a decrease of 42.25%.
-Total shares owned by institutions decreased in the last three months by 0.07% to 62,226K shares.
-The put/call ratio of RVLV is 1.40, indicating a bearish outlook.
+There are 427 funds or institutions reporting positions in Revolve Group Inc -.
+This is a decrease of 6 owner(s) or 1.39% in the last quarter.
+Average portfolio weight of all funds dedicated to RVLV is 0.17%, a decrease of 42.00%.
+Total shares owned by institutions decreased in the last three months by 0.34% to 62,172K shares.
+The put/call ratio of RVLV is 1.44, indicating a bearish outlook.

 What are Other Shareholders Doing?